 say coincidentally, Tyger decides to take public transportation,

 returning Uptown to home base.
-He walks past empty fields
+He wanders in wonder past empty fields

 littered with garbage and who knows what faded memories, crossing

-the railroad tracks on Gretna’s always fashionable lower than sea
+railroad tracks on Gretna’s always less than fashionable

-Then, a quick jaunt over to the Gretna Ferry which runs on a
+Quick jaunt over to the Gretna Ferry, running on a

 non-specific schedule across the Mississippi River below the